 Cannabidiol (CBD) is steadily becoming a household name after its legalization in 2018 by the US and EU countries.
 CBD products include oils, capsules, tinctures, and edibles.
 Herein are the differences between CBD oil and CBD capsules,

 CBD is a phytocannabinoid found in hemp and marijuana, both of which have psychotropic properties.
 Baron et al. (2018) showed that CBD might treat mental ailments like PTSD and skin issues, including fungal infections, persistent acne, and psoriasis.
 According to the study, CBD also shows therapeutic characteristics like lowering chronic pain and inflammation.
 CBD is derived from the hemp plant's leaves, flowers, stems, and roots and comes in three forms: full-spectrum, broad-spectrum, and isolates.
-CBD products, such as CBD oil, tinctures, vapes, vape juices, topical creams, edibles, and capsules, are derived from these three major categories.
+CBD products, such as Sublingual CBD Oil Drops, tinctures, vapes, vape juices, topical creams, edibles, and capsules, are derived from these three major categories.
 These forms impact how a substance is administered, affecting the absorption and user efficacy.
-So, what is the difference between CBD capsules and CBD oil?
+So, what is the difference between CBD capsules and CBD Tincture?

 CBD oil is made by extracting oil from hemp’s leaves, flowers, and stems through various extraction methods.
 These methods include supercritical carbon dioxide concentration, ethanol extraction, and propanol or butane extraction.
 It is liquidated to extract CBD oil from liquid CO2 by increasing the temperature and pressure with a compressor.
 The temperature must also be raised using a heater.
 The supercritical carbon dioxide is then passed through some high-quality cannabis.
 The solution is passed through a separator and broken down into constituent parts.
 Meanwhile, the supercritical CO2 is converted back into a liquid by passing it through a condenser.
 Finally, the liquid is transferred to a special storage tank and can be reused.